vacuumlabs/obedbot/README.md

 # obedbot

-Because ordering lunches is just way too hard
+Because ordering lunches is just way too hard.

 ## How to set it up

-You need a working installation of [Node.js](https://nodejs.org/en/), preferably in version 8.1.3+
+You need a working installation of [Node.js](https://nodejs.org/en/), preferably in version 8.1.3+.

 Copy `.env.template` into `.env` and fill it in with your information.
 `OBEDBOT_CHANNEL_ID` is the id of the channel which the bot should be monitoring.